itpplasma/GORILLA/PAPER_JOSS/paper.md

   - name: Michael Eder^[corresponding author]
     orcid: 0000-0002-1392-1664
     affiliation: 1
-  - name: Christopher G. Albert
-    orcid: 0000-0003-4773-416X
-    affiliation: "1, 2"
   - name: Lukas M. P. Bauer
     orcid: 0000-0003-3341-4085
     affiliation: 1
   - name: Daniel Forstenlechner
   	affiliation: 1
+  - name: Georg S. Graßler
+    affiliation: 1
   - name:  Sergei V. Kasilov
-    affiliation: "1, 3, 4"
+    affiliation: "1, 2, 3"
   - name:  Winfried Kernbichler
     affiliation: 1
   - name:  Markus Meisterhofer
     affiliation: 1
   - name:  Michael Scheidt
     affiliation: 1
+  - name: Christopher G. Albert
+    orcid: 0000-0003-4773-416X
+    affiliation: 1

 affiliations:
  - name: Institut für Theoretische Physik - Computational Physics, Technische Universität Graz, Petersgasse 16, 8010 Graz, Austria
    index: 1
- - name: Max-Planck-Institut für Plasmaphysik, Boltzmannstr.
-2, 85748 Garching, Germany
-   index: 2
  - name: Institute of Plasma Physics, National Science Center, “Kharkov Institute of Physics and Technology,” Akademicheskaya str.
 1, 61108 Kharkov, Ukraine
-   index: 3
+   index: 2
  - name: Department of Applied Physics and Plasma Physics, V. N. Karazin Kharkov National University, Svobody sq.
 4, 61022 Kharkov, Ukraine
-   index: 4
+   index: 3
-date: 16 March 2021
+date: 10 May 2022
 bibliography: paper.bib

 ---
 # Introduction
 Extremely hot plasmas with a temperature of the order of hundred million degrees Celsius are needed to produce energy from nuclear fusion.
 Under these conditions, hydrogen isotopes are fused, and energy is released.
 The energy release from 1 kg of fusion fuel corresponds approximately to that of 10000 tons of coal.
 A future use of this energy source is the subject of worldwide research projects.
 The confinement of such hot plasmas, however, poses major physical and technological problems for researchers.
 In particular, complex numerical methods are necessary to understand the physics of such plasmas in complicated toroidal magnetic fields.

 An important kinetic approach for simulating the collective behavior of a plasma utilizes direct modeling of particle orbits.
 A well-known approximation for computing the motion of electrically charged particles in slowly varying electromagnetic fields is to reduce the dynamical equations by separating the relatively fast circular motion around a point called the guiding-center, and primarily treat the relatively slow drift motion of this point.
-This drift motion is described by the guiding-center equations; see, e.g., [@littlejohn_variational_1983], [@boozer_guiding_1980] and [@cary_hamiltonian_2009].
+This drift motion is described by the guiding-center equations in non-canonical Hamiltonian form; see, e.g., [@littlejohn_variational_1983], [@boozer_guiding_1980] and [@cary_hamiltonian_2009].

-Here, we provide an efficient code for the purpose of solving the guiding-center equations.
+Here, we provide `GORILLA`: an efficient code for the purpose of solving the guiding-center equations.
 This code is a numerical implementation of the novel, quasi-geometric integration method described by @eder_quasi-geometric_2020.
+There exist a variety of codes for tracing guiding-center drift motion including ORBIT [@white_hamiltonian_1984], FORTEC-3D [@satake_non-local_2005], XGC [@ku_full-f_2009], ASCOT [@hirvijoki_alfven_2012], VENUS-LEVIS [@pfefferle_venus-levis_2014], SIMPLE [@albert_symplectic_2020] etc. Most of these codes solve the guiding-center equations primarily in the plasma core of toroidal fusion devices.
+Due to its formulation in general curvilinear coordinates, `GORILLA` is not limited by field topology.
+That means that the computation domain of `GORILLA` covers both the closed field line region (i.e. the plasma core) and the open field line region (i.e. the scrape-off layer).

 # Summary